corda/corda-docs-portal/content/en/apps/bankinabox/api-guide.md

 ### Get transactions for a specified account

-Send a `GET` request to the `/transactions/account/{accountId}` endpoint to invoke the [`GetTransactionsForAccountPaginatedFlow`](back-end-guide.md#gettransactionsforaccountpaginatedflow).
+Send a `GET` request to the `/transactions/account/{accountId}` endpoint to invoke the <a href="../../../en/apps/bankinabox/back-end-guide.html#gettransactionsforaccountpaginatedflow">`GetTransactionsForAccountPaginatedFlow`</a>.
 The `GetTransactionsForAccountPaginatedFlow` returns a list of transactions for a specified account ID, matching the given search criteria.
 This request requires authorization.
 It can be sent by an admin user.

 - Request type: `GET`.
 - Path: `/transactions/account/{accountId}`.